-“My parents are terrific people but certainly not supportive of anything that wasn’t immediately revenue-producing,” he recalls.
+“My parents are terrific people but certainly not supportive of anything that wasn’t immediately revenue-producing,” he recalled.
 “The notion of becoming any sort of artist was not appealing to them.

 “To do something as irresponsible as show business, there was no way they were going to support that.”

 So, for much of his adult life, Mr. Mensh worked in the technology field.